coopersimon/oxide-7/README.md

 * Link to the Past (Intro triforce is glitched, gameplay seems ok.
 Audio sounds good.)
 * Final Fantasy 2 (IV) (There is some sort of corrupted overlay (I think BG3 in Mode 1).
 Otherwise video looks fine.
 Audio sounds good.)
 * Final Fantasy 3 (VI) (Title looks ok, reads out of bounds after.
 If this is ignored then the first "scene" doesn't show as memory reads are too slow.
 Then they look _mostly_ ok.
 Audio is audible now, but sounds pretty broken.)
 * Earthbound (Works pretty well.
-Audio sounds good, some clipping(?) in the title music.)
+Audio sounds mostly good.)
 * Super Castlevania IV (Works pretty well.
 Audio sounds good.)
 * Super Mario Kart (shows initial nintendo logo then freezes (Might be SPC issues, not sure).)
 * Mortal Kombat (looks and plays well now.
 Audio sounds mostly good.)